Brackston-Land/Python-GeoSpatial-Scripts/README.md

 # Python-GeoSpatial-Scripts

 A collection of python scripts for geospatial data analysis.
-A majority of the scripts utilize the arcPy module are designed to be executed in conjunction with and Esri Enterprise deployment or ArcGIS Online.
+A majority of the scripts utilize the arcPy module are designed to be executed in conjunction with an Esri Enterprise deployment or ArcGIS Online.

 ## Installation
 git clone https://github.com/Brackston-Land/Python-GeoSpatial-Scripts.git